 If you have a Chinese manufacturer produce goods under your brand, you must remember to register your trademark.
 There is a rule “first-to-file” in China, which means that an entrepreneur who registers a logo first will get the right to use it in China.
 You should always ensure that your trademark hasn’t been reserved and apply for its registration on that account.
 Otherwise, if it occurs that your logo has been registered by someone else, legal and financial consequences may be imposed on you.

 One could think that if they don’t intend to direct their products to the Chinese market, they don’t need to register their trademark.
 However, they couldn’t be more wrong.
-Customs services have the right to confiscate goods manufactured under our brand when we don’t have the right to use a logo affixed on them.
+Customs services have the right to confiscate goods manufactured under our brand when we don’t have the right to use a logo affixed to them.
 Moreover, even if we currently don’t plan on selling products in China, this may change in the future.
 That’s why the sooner you start protecting your trademark, the better.

 Every importer is obliged to ensure that their product is safe for its users and has the necessary documentation.
 They’re also responsible for preparing an instruction, correct marking, labeling, and packaging.
 In the case of some products, one must take care of additional documents.

 For example, when importing to the European Union, electronics will require a CE mark and a complete set of correct documentation.
 One of the importer’s obligations is to make sure that their products undergo tests verifying their compliance with European norms, e.g., New Approach Directives.
-They allow proving compliance with regulations, gathering mandatory documents, and affixing correct markings.
+They allow for proving compliance with regulations, gathering mandatory documents, and affixing correct markings.

 What is OEM – Summary